 Our mission statement gives us purpose, guides our decisions and explains why we exist.

-Berean Baptist Church exists to: Proclaim Christ in the 21st Century, in Fayetteville, Fort Bragg, North Carolina and the world; to make fully-functioning followers of Jesus Christ, to the Glory of God the Father.
+Berean Baptist Church exists to: Proclaim Christ in the 21st Century, in Fayetteville, Fort Liberty, North Carolina and the world; to make fully-functioning followers of Jesus Christ, to the Glory of God the Father.

 Why Berean (pronounced “Buh-REE-uhn”)